aghayeffemin/forcoverage/README.md

 1)npm install http-server -g.
 2)http-server -o
 3)Take the URL from browser

 *Coverage and Puppeteer Project
 1)create folder and "npm init"
 2)npm i puppeteer --save (this will download chromium) 3)create coverage.js file
 4)node coverage.js

+*To Keep empty directory in git but delete its contents 1)add "foldername/*" to .gitignore
+2)create file in it for example .gitkeep
+3)add "!foldername/.gitkeep" this to .gitignore file